 We work hard to ensure our children are safe in school and out of school.

-If anyone, any adult and any child, has any safeguarding concern they are encouraged to contact one of our safeguarding team, Mr Carter-Tufnell, Mrs Smith, Mrs Hendry and Mrs Vincent in person, via telephone or via email.
+If anyone, any adult or any child, has any safeguarding concern, including any related to radicalisation, they are encouraged to contact one of our safeguarding team, Mr Carter-Tufnell, Mrs Levett, Mrs Barker and Mrs Smith in person, via telephone or via email.

 If we have reasonable cause for concern that a child maybe at risk of significant harm, we will refer to social care.
 This referral can be made with or without us informing parents.

 Some quick tips for keeping your children safe on-line: